Daintree National Park Nature and Parks

-Awesome nature abounds in the Daintree, and there’s plenty to see and do in the various parks and settings throughout the area.
+Awesome nature abounds in the Daintree Rainforest.
+There’s plenty to see and do in the various parks and settings throughout the area.

 It hosts 20% of Australia’s bird species, with 430 of them living among its trees, 13 of which are found nowhere else in the world.

-It is recognised as a harbour of important and significant habitats for conservation of biological diversity.
+It is recognised as a harbour of important and significant habitats for the conservation of biological diversity.

-This is particularly apparent between the Daintree River and Cedar Bay, where exceptional coastal scenery combines tropical rainforest and white sandy beaches with fringing offshore coral reefs.”
+This is particularly apparent between the Daintree River and Cedar Bay, where exceptional coastal scenery.
+Combining tropical rainforest and white sandy beaches with fringing offshore coral reefs.